-C5.24 The front door entrance of each dwelling must be sheltered and be located forward of the designated car parking space.
+Development controls Access 3 C5.22 Dwellings that have street frontage provide direct and legible pedestrian access from the street to the front entry.
+Note: Development should have consideration for the Port Stephens Pathways Plan Openir ngs C5.23 The front door entrance of each dwelling must be sheltered and be located forward of the designated car parking space.

-Develo Development controls C5.25 Windows and walls are located to avoid noise sources from adjacent lots and streets.
-C5.26 Windows on the second floor considers impacts on the privacy or amenity of neighbouring buildings.
-C5.27 Privacy screens , high-light windows or opaque glass is to be used for windows of habitable rooms (other than bedrooms) which overlook adjoining properties.
-Colour schemes C5.28 Building colours should adopt a colour scheme to express building massing, articulation and detailed facade elements.
-Corner lots C5.29 Development on a corner lot has one or more dwellings facing each street frontage.
-Facade C5.30 The facade of each dwelling within a building should be identifiable as such to indicate that the building consists of separate dwellings .
+Development controls C5.24 Windows and walls are located to avoid noise sources from adjacent lots and streets.
+C5.25 Windows on the second floor considers impacts on the privacy or amenity of neighbouring buildings.
+C5.26 Privacy screens , high-light windows or opaque glass is to be used for windows of habitable rooms (other than bedrooms) which overlook adjoining properties.
+Colour schemes C5.27 Building colours should adopt a colour scheme to express building massing, articulation and detailed facade elements.
+Corner lots C5.28 Development on a corner lot has one or more dwellings facing each street frontage.
+Facade C5.29 The facade of each dwelling within a building should be identifiable as such to indicate that the building consists of separate dwellings .
 Subtle changes provide individuality between the proposed dwellings while seeking to maintain pattern continuity of the overall building.
-C5.31 Unbroken roof ridgelines should not exceed 10m in length and blank walls without a window should not exceed 5m in length.
-C5.32 The dwelling with street frontage provides a recognisable pedestrian entry point from the street.
-Privacy C5.33 Balconies, terraces and decks must include privacy screens where they face onto side boundaries or are orientated to avoid direct overlooking onto adjoining lots.
+C5.30 Unbroken roof ridgelines should not exceed 10m in length and blank walls without a window should not exceed 5m in length.
+C5.31 The dwelling with street frontage provides a recognisable pedestrian entry point from the street.
+Privacy C5.32 Balconies, terraces and decks must include privacy screens where they face onto side boundaries or are orientated to avoid direct overlooking onto adjoining lots.